zyp/zyp-amaranth-libs/README.md

 zyp's Amaranth libraries
 ========================

+> [!CAUTION]
+> This repository is deprecated.
+> All contents are obsolete and does not work with current Amaranth.
+> See [Katsuo](https://github.com/zyp/katsuo) for newer Amaranth components.

 This is a collection of various useful stuff I've made while working on [Amaranth](https://amaranth-lang.org/) based projects.

 API stability is not guaranteed.
 Linking to a specific git revision is recommended.